Chimpanzees At Belfast Zoo Made A Ladder Out Of A Branch Downed By A Storm And Escaped Their Enclosure

 Some of the visitors said the incident was a bit frightening as they feared the chimpanzees might try to hurt the zoo guests, but ultimately their escape went without incident.

 The chimpanzee escape at the Belfast Zoo came a few months after another animal escape attracted international attention.
-In New Orleans, a male jaguar chewed through a stainless steel barrier and escaped his enclosure during off-zoo hours and killed nine other animals.
+In New Orleans, a male jaguar chewed through a stainless steel barrier and escaped his enclosure during the zoo’s off-hours.
+The jaguar ended up killing nine other animals.
 As CNN reported, a member of the zoo staff saw the escaped jaguar and alerted management, who dispatched a team of veterinarians to sedate the animal and return it to its enclosure.

 Another escape from Belfast Zoo???
 This time chimps making a run for it… Everyone trying to get across the border before brexit? https://t.co/lEEYzmKV6Y pic.twitter.com/E93JGjNBgz